Botanical name – Hemidesmus indicus

 Indications – It is used externally as paste in burning sensation, conjunctivitis.
 It is used internally in gout, rheumatoid arthritis, burning micturition, leucorrhoea, skin disorders, and oedema.

-Products description– Anantmool is a main ingredient in Bhringraj Oil, PratirodhaKalpa, and Sundarikalp (Menopause) Tea.
+Product description – Anantmool is the main ingredient in Bhringraj Oil, PratirodhaKalpa, and Sundarikalp (Menopause) Tea.